PeppoDev/gnome_desktop_fixer/README.md

 ## Known Issues and TODOs

-- **Performance**: The tool opens many files simultaneously, which can cause "too many open files" errors
 - **Loops**: Some performance issues with file processing loops
 - **Non-Steam Games**: Currently only works with Steam games, could be extended for other game platforms
 - **Steam Native Games**: Currently only works with Steam games with proton, could be extended for native games but its harder to track